Sanaaq: Style

 The style of the novel is influenced by the author's primary aim of providing an educational language resource.
 The novel's episodes often introduce new vocabulary terms to the reader, first in Inuktitut, and then again repeated with more context or with synonyms that serve to further explain the meaning of the word.

-D'Anglure describes Nappaaluk's style as "brisk, fluid, and lively", and attributes this to both the novel being written in syllabics and the Inuit oral tradition which may have introduced a greater element of lyricism to the writing.
+Saldin d'Anglure describes Nappaaluk's style as "brisk, fluid, and lively", and attributes this to both the novel being written in syllabics and the Inuit oral tradition which may have introduced a greater element of lyricism to the writing.

 Significance

 Sanaaq has been called the first Canadian Inuit novel, although it was not the first to be published; Markoosie Patsauq's Harpoon of the Hunter was first published in 1970, although Sanaaq was written earlier.
 It is also regarded as the first Inuktitut-language novel.

 According to the foreword in the 2014 English edition of Sanaaq, the original edition of the novel, published in syllabics, "may be found in all Inuit schools across northern Canada."

+The name of the Centre Sanaaq in Montreal is derived from the novel.